Skip to content

 Understanding IDs

-• Participant ID (userId): Persistent identifier for a participant across multiple sessions.
-This is stored in meeting.self.userId or participant.userId.
+• User ID (userId): Persistent identifier for a participant across multiple sessions.
+Remains the same when a user reconnects.
+This is stored in meeting.self.userId (Web) or meeting.localUser.userId (Mobile), and participant.userId for remote participants.

-Use userId when you need to track the same user across different sessions or reconnections.
-Use id (peer ID) when working with the current session's connections.
+• Use userId when you need to track the same user across different sessions or reconnections (for example, saving user preferences or permissions)

 Best Practices

-• Listen to events instead of polling for changes - the meeting object emits events when state changes occur
+• Listen to events instead of polling: The meeting object emits events when state changes occur.
+Subscribe to these events rather than continuously checking property values.

-• Check roomJoined before accessing certain properties or calling methods that require an active session
+• Check connection state: Always check roomJoined (or meeting.localUser.roomJoined on mobile) before accessing properties or calling methods that require an active session.

 Next Steps